tinavanschelt/compound-calculator/README.md

 ## Project Structure

-The application was created using `rails new --api` and follows the standard rails folder structure, with the addition of our React files.
-All the React-related code lives in the `/frontend` folder.
+The application was created using `rails new --api` and follows the standard rails folder structure, with the addition of a `/frontend` folder.
+That's where all the React-related code.

 The project uses [container/component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)